Abhilash-T-R/real-time-currency-converter/README.md

 A real-time currency converter application built with JavaScript and Express that allows users to convert amounts between different currencies using live exchange rates from a reliable API.

 Table of Contents
-  Features
+  1.Features
-  Installation
+  2. Installation
-  Usage
+  3. Usage
-  Technologies Used
+  4. Technologies Used
-  API Used
+  5. API Used
-  Contributing
+  6. Contributing
-  License
+  7. License

 Features
   Convert between multiple currencies.